Traditionally Modern Food

 • Dry roast fenugreek seeds in a pan for 30 – 35 seconds, avoid over browning; let it cool.
 Grind it and Keep it aside.

-• In medium flame add 2 tbsp oil to the pan
+• In medium flame add 2 tablespoon oil to the pan

 • When oil is hot add mustard seeds and asofetida and let it splutter